bobosola/OSTerrain50-PHP/README.md

 ## What problem does this solve?

 OS Terrain 50 data is almost certainly the optimal free data set to use for the generation of elevation data for Great Britain.
-The reasons why are explained in more detail on the [author' site](https://osola.org.uk/osterrain50).
+The reasons why are explained in more detail on the [author's site](https://osola.org.uk/osterrain50).
 The reader code produces thousand of elevations in millseconds and is an easy way to obtain elevation data without using specialist GIS software.

 ## Running the demo